 The forum also featured the inaugural presentation of the annual award recognizing cities in the field of low-carbon development.
 Sanya, together with China’s Fuzhou, UK’s Edinburgh and Finland’s Espoo, were awarded the title of ”annual sustainable low-carbon city”.

 The “Sanya Declaration” was issued during the forum.
-Representatives from 14 organizations and institutions including the Shenzhen Graduate School Government of Tsinghua University, the China-Britain Business Council, and the Shenzhen Emissions Exchange (CERX) expressed their strong commitment to reduce energy consumption and greenhouse gas emissions through innovation on technologies, industries, systems, demand and collaboration, and to achieve economic growth at the minimum costs.
+Representatives from 14 organizations and institutions including the Shenzhen Graduate School Government of Tsinghua University, the China-Britain Business Council, and the Shenzhen Emissions Exchange (CERX) expressed their strong commitment to cut energy consumption and greenhouse gas emissions through innovation on technologies, industries, systems, demand and collaboration, and to make economic growth at the least costs.